-Probate is the legal process of administering a deceased person’s estate which is made up of the money, property and any possessions they had at the time of their death.
+Probate is the legal process of administering a deceased person’s estate which is made up of their money, property and any possessions they had at the time of their death.

-Assets in an estate remain frozen until the Probate Registry gives the authority to the executor nominated in the Will with a document known as a Grant of Probate.
+Assets in an estate remain frozen until the Probate Registry gives the authority to the executor nominated in the Will.
+This authority is in the form of a document known as a Grant of Probate.
 We will help you with the process of probate which involves:

 - Collecting any money that is owed